enactjs/cli/README.md

 * `ri` _[object]_ - Resolution independence options to be forwarded to the [LESS plugin](https://github.com/enyojs/less-plugin-resolution-independence).
 By default will use any preset for a specified theme or fallback to moonstone
 * `screenTypes` _[array|string]_ - Array of 1 or more screentype definitions to be used with prerender HTML initialization.
 Can alternatively reference a json filepath to read for screentype definitons.
 By default will use any preset for a specified theme or fallback to moonstone.
 * `nodeBuiltins` _[object]_ - Configuration settings for polyfilling NodeJS built-ins.
 See `node` [webpack option](https://webpack.js.org/configuration/node/).
+* `externalStartup` _[boolean]_ - Flag whether to externalize the startup/update js that is normalled inlined within prerendered app HTML output.
 * `deep` _[string|array]_ - 1 or more javascript conditions that, when met, indicate deeplinking and any prerender should be discarded.
 * `target` _[string|array]_ - A build-type generic preset string (see `target` [webpack option](https://webpack.js.org/configuration/target/)) or alternatively a specific [browserlist array](https://github.com/ai/browserslist) of desired targets.
 * `proxy` _[string]_ - Proxy target during project `serve` to be used within the [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).